DraconDev/rusti/README.md

 ### HTMX-First Philosophy

+azumi
-Rusti is designed for **server-side rendering with HTMX**, not heavy client-side JavaScript.
+ is designed for **server-side rendering with HTMX**, not heavy client-side JavaScript.

 #### Why HTMX > Client JS?